westerndigitalcorporation/zonedstorage.io/docs/getting-started/index.md

 Learn how to set up a Linux system to use zoned storage devices.

+* [Linux Distributions](../distributions/linux.md): Learn about the support provided by the pre-compiled binary kernels shipped with various Linux distributions.

 * [System Prerequisites](prerequisite.md): Learn how to set up a Linux system to enable zoned-block-device support.